 Chew on this

 Made with extremely durable, all-natural rubber and infused with Arm & Hammer baking soda, this adorable gorilla is like two products in one.
-It promises to freshen your dog’s breath and reduce tartar and plaque buildup as he whiles away the hours gnawing to his heart’s content.
-One Amazon reviewer said her dog is “a monster chewer and this toy has lasted way past my expectations.”
+It promises to freshen your dog’s breath and reduce tartar and plaque buildup as your pup gnaws to his heart’s content.
+One Amazon reviewer notes that her dog is “a monster chewer, and this toy has lasted way past my expectations.”
 It’s easy to keep this little guy clean, too.
 Just toss him right in the dishwasher from time to time, then hand him back to your pup.
-Don’t miss these smart ways to keep your pet happy while you’re at work.

 Benebone Zaggler Rolling Dog Chew Toy

-Made with 100 percent real food and none of the fake stuff, this long-lasting Benebone Zaggler Rolling Dog Chew Toy tastes and smells like bacon.
-Its unique shape and rounded edges mean it rolls around easily, keeping highly active dogs on the move (and increasing the likelihood they’ll tucker themselves out).
+Created with 100 percent real food, this is probably one of the best-tasting dog toys because it tastes and smells just like bacon.
+Plus, its unique shape and rounded edges mean it rolls around easily, keeping highly active dogs on the move (and increasing the likelihood they’ll tucker themselves out).
 It’s more than just a toy; think of it as the world’s longest-lasting game of fetch, except your dog won’t always need you around to play as long as it’s on hand.
-Even pet parents of super chewers said they were impressed with this product’s durability.
+And according to the Amazon reviews, even parents of super chewers are impressed with this product’s durability.

 Planet Dog Orbee-Tuff Diamond Plate Ball

-Made with the company’s proprietary Orbee-Tuff, which claims to make the toy more durable and buoyant than even a rubber dog ball, this dog ball comes in a range of sizes and colors.
-Unlike other dog toys, this one both bounces and floats, so it’s perfect for active dogs that are always getting into something.
-It’s also infused with all-natural mint oil, so every time your dog plays with it, their breath freshens up a bit.
-If stinky breath is a constant problem, though, don’t ignore it.
-Here are some reasons why your dog might have bad breath—and how to get rid of it.
+The company’s proprietary Orbee-Tuff material makes this one of the most durable and buoyant dog balls on the market.
+Unlike most other dog toys, this one bounces, floats, and dispenses treats.
+It’s also infused with all-natural mint oil, so every time your dog plays with it, his breath freshens up a bit.
+If stinky breath is a constant problem, though, don’t ignore it—this could be a sign of a more serious issue.

 Ruff Dawg Indestructible Dawg Nut

 It looks like a cute little orange doughnut, but don’t let that fool you.
 The Ruff Dawg Nut can withstand even the most hard-core chewers.
 Made of solid rubber, this indestructible dog toy has a springy texture that pets love to gnaw on for hours.
 And don’t worry: It’s designed to be gentle on teeth.
-Whether you’re playing fetch in your backyard or at the beach, the Ruff Dawg bounces and floats, so you can basically take it anywhere you take your pup.
-If your dog likes to solve problems while playing, check out these great puzzle toys for bored dogs.
+Another toy that bounces and floats, it’s perfect for playing fetch in your backyard or at a dog-friendly beach.

 PetSafe Forever Bone

-FYI, you shouldn’t give rawhide bones to your dog for safety reasons.
+As Dr. Richardson notes, you shouldn’t give rawhide bones to your dog for safety reasons.
 Instead, opt for this clever bone-shaped toy made of thick rubber.
-Part indestructible dog chew toy and part treat holder, it will keep your pup engaged for the foreseeable future, so plan accordingly.
-Shaped like a real bone, it has two little SnapFit cups with all-natural rawhide treat rings tucked inside, “so the positive reinforcement and reward are built right into the toy,” says Smithson.
-Luckily it stands up to even the most aggressive chewers.
-“We have a chew-free guarantee,” she adds.
-“If your dog manages to destroy one of our chew toys within the first 30 days, we’ll send you a different toy at no cost.”
-Refills are sold separately.
+Part indestructible dog chew toy and part treat holder, this will keep your pup engaged for the foreseeable future, so plan accordingly.
+Its two little SnapFit cups with all-natural rawhide treat rings tucked inside function as a positive reinforcement reward.
+Luckily, it stands up to even the most aggressive chewers.

-With its classic shape that makes it easy to identify, the KONG, as its legions of fans call it, has a reputation for being one of the toughest indestructible dog toys on the market.
-Hollow on one side, it makes it easy for dog moms and dads to fill it with treats to entice their dog for hours on end.
-Its funky shape causes an erratic, unpredictable bounce, which delights pups who love to play.
-While there are different varieties and sizes, the KONG Extreme is designed for—you guessed it—the most extreme chewers.
-In fact, the KONG is one of the products your dog wishes you’d buy at Petco.
+With a shape that makes it easy to identify, the Kong has legions of fans, including Dr. Richardson.
+That’s because it has reputation for being one of the toughest dog toys on the market—and it delivers.
+Hollow in the center, it makes it easy for dog parents to fill it with all sorts of hard-to-get treats.
+Its funky shape also causes an erratic, unpredictable bounce, which delights pups who love to play.
+While there are different varieties and sizes, the Kong Extreme is designed for—you guessed it—the most extreme chewers.
+If you want to give your fur baby something extra special in his Kong, try one of these homemade dog treats.

 Monster K9 Indestructible Dog Ball

-The experts at Smart Dog Stuff call this their pick for “the best indestructible dog toy,” and we think it’s definitely one of the best!
-For dogs that love to play with rubber balls, this one’s made with industrial-strength materials that won’t rip or tear, so they can chew, toss, swat, and bump it with their nose as fiercely as they’d like and it won’t break.
-Ideal for medium or large breeds, the Monster K9 comes with a lifetime guarantee, so you can rest easy that this one’s going to last.
+File this under “dog chew toy that’s worth the splurge.”
+The $20 price tag might seem high for a basic ball, but this strong toy is far from basic.
+One reviewer shares that even after her dog used it as a pacifier for two weeks, “there’s not a tooth mark to be seen.”
+For dogs who are obsessed with rubber balls, this one’s made with industrial-strength materials that won’t rip or tear, so they can chew, toss, swat, and bump it with their nose as fiercely as they’d like and it won’t break.
+Ideal for medium or large breeds, the Monster K9 comes with a lifetime guarantee, so you can rest easy knowing that this one’s going to last.

 PetStages Dogwood Stick

 If you’ve got a canine who falls in love with every stick he sees, you know how messy that “fun” can be.
 Sticks break off and split easily, and you’re left with pieces of bark all over the place.
 This Dogwood Stick is the solution to all of your stick-chewing woes.
 It’s made by mixing real wood with a durable synthetic material, so it’s built to last.
 Plus, it looks, tastes, and even smells like the real thing, so your pup will be in doggy heaven.
-On the flip side, these are the pet products vets never buy—and neither should you.
+By the way, here’s how to stop a puppy from biting, according to dog trainers.

 West Paw Hurley Dog Toy

-It may look like a typical dog bone, but the Hurley is regularly tested for toughness with extreme chewers and it always comes through with flying colors.
+It may look like a typical dog bone, but the Hurley is regularly tested for toughness with extreme chewers, and it always comes through with flying colors.
 Made from recycled toys, it floats when used in water, which is perfect if you’ve got a pup who loves the pool or the lake.
-It comes in several different sizes and colors, too, so if you call more than one four-legged friend family, you can assign each of them a different Hurley and keep everyone occupied for hours.
+It comes in several different sizes and colors, too, so if you have more than one four-legged friend at home, you can assign each of them a different Hurley and keep everyone occupied for hours.